WordPress/gutenberg/packages/components/src/modal/README.md

 -   Required: No
 -   Default: `false`

+#### `contentWidth`: `'small' | 'medium' | 'large'`

+If this property is added, it will constrain the `max-width` of the modal's contents, preventing it from growing too wide.
+This prop only applies when `isFullScreen` is `false`.

+Note: `Modal`'s width can also be controlled by adjusting the width of the modal's contents, or using the `style` prop to set a specific `max-width`.

 #### `onRequestClose`: ``

 This function is called to indicate that the modal should be closed.